miggi92/home-assistant-config/docs/config/index.md

 ## Automations

-The detailled automations can be found in the [automations](/config/automations/) file.
+The detailled automations can be found in the [automations](/config/automations/) section.

+## Integrations

+The detailled integrations can be found in the [integrations](/config/integrations/) section.

 ## Devices & entities